mjpuma/FSC-WorldModelers/README.md

 * Reserve_TimeSeries.csv
 * Shortage_TimeSeries.csv

-There are also two files that are unitless (i.e. norrmalized).
+There are also two files that are unitless (i.e. normalized).
 The first is the ratio of consumption to initial consumption and the second is the change in reserves relative to initial consumption.
 * ConsumptiontoC0_TimeSeries.csv
 * ReserveChangetoC0_TimeSeries.csv